 So what could the consequences of this be?

 A quick glance at what OPEC did with oil shows how vulnerable we are to cartels being formed to take control of strategic mineral reserves.
-Could we see phosphorus wars in future?
+Could we see a war on phosphorus in the future?
 I think it’s certainly a possibility.

 As time goes on we have to use deposits that are lower quality and harder to extract.
 Prices have already spiked in recent decades, going up from a former peak of $300/ton in the mid-1990s to a new high of a little under $900 in the late 2000s.
 This inevitably impacts on food prices.
 It’s notable that we’ve seen revolutions and war in many middle-income countries since the financial crisis.
 These events have roughly coincided with this “new normal” of high phosphorus prices.
 Phosphorus isn’t the primary cause of rising food prices, but it’s a part of the mix.
 And likewise, rising food prices aren’t the sole cause of wars – but again, they are part of the mix.